overture-stack/website/markdown/documentation/guides/administration/portalcustomization.md

 - Object ID can be found at the root of the [Elasticsearch Documents](https://github.com/overture-stack/composer/blob/develop/guideMaterials/dataAdministration/ES-fileCentric-document.json#L217) and therefore is simply the fieldName shown here

-- The Analysis Id is a nested element [found inside the Analysis field](https://github.com/overture-stack/composer/blob/develop/guideMaterials/dataAdministration/ES-fileCentric-document.json#L61C1-L80C61), we denote nesting by adding a period `.` making the appropriate fieldName `analysis.analysis_id`
+- The Analysis ID is a nested element [found inside the Analysis field](https://github.com/overture-stack/composer/blob/develop/guideMaterials/dataAdministration/ES-fileCentric-document.json#L61C1-L80C61), we denote nesting by adding a period `.` making the appropriate fieldName `analysis.analysis_id`

 - By looking at the `treatmentDuration` field, we can see it is nested [relatively deeper](https://github.com/overture-stack/composer/blob/develop/guideMaterials/dataAdministration/ES-fileCentric-document.json#L61-L138) than our other three fields outlined above.
 The same rules, however apply, and by working backwards and adding a `.` for each nested element, we end up with `analysis.donor.primaryDiagnosis.treatment.treatmentDuration`